John-Ryan-Paler/secure-design-blog/README.md

-# Secure Design Blog — Two-Page Version
+# Secure Design Blog

-This website has two pages:
+A two-page website created for a technical blog assignment about Secure Design Principles, data privacy, artificial intelligence, and Republic Act No. 10173.

+## Website Pages

-1. `index.html` — the required technical blog
+1. `index.html` — the required technical blog post
-2. `profile.html` — the optional author profile
+2. `profile.html` — the author profile page

-## Customize the profile

-Open `profile.html` and replace:

-- `Your Name`
-- `YN` inside the profile circle
-- `Your Course and Year Level`
-- the interests and goal paragraphs, if desired

-Do not publish sensitive information such as your student number, home address, phone number, passwords, or identification documents.

-## Open the website

-Double-click `index.html`.

-Use the navigation bar to switch between the technical blog and the profile page.

-## Publish through GitHub and Vercel

-Upload these files to the same GitHub repository:
+## Project Files

 - `index.html`
 - `profile.html`
 - `style.css`
+- `john1.jpg`
 - `README.md`

+## About the Project

+The technical blog discusses what went wrong with an insecure student organization platform.
+It explains the Secure Design Principles that were violated, the short-term containment steps needed during the first hours and days, and the long-term design changes required to prevent the same problems from happening again.

+The article also discusses responsible use of AI coding assistants and the developer’s obligations under Republic Act No. 10173.

+## Running the Website

+Open `index.html` in a web browser.

+Use the navigation bar to switch between the Technical Blog and My Profile pages.

+## Deployment

-Then import the repository into Vercel.
-Submit the official link to `index.html` or the main `.vercel.app` domain because the technical blog is the homepage.
+The website is hosted using GitHub and Vercel.
+The main `.vercel.app` link opens the technical blog homepage.